simurai/filter.css/README.md

 ## Usage

+1. Add the [filter.css](https://github.com/simurai/filter.css/blob/master/filter.css) file to your project.
-1. Link to the `filter.css` file.
+2. Link to the `filter.css` file.
-2. Use a `data-filter` attribute in your markup to add a filter.
+3. Use a `data-filter` attribute in your markup to add a filter.

 ```html
 <!-- In your <head> -->